In this article we will talk about some of the most common signs of breadcrumbing, and how you should respond.

 According to Healthshots, breadcrumbing means “being noncommittal towards someone you wish to pursue romantically.
 It is about keeping someone interested, even when you don’t have the intentions to build a relationship.”

-The Main Signs of Breadcrumbing
+The Main Red Flags of Breadcrumbing

 This post is about four signs someone may be breadcrumbing you, why they’re doing that, and how you can deal with their behavior to save yourself in the long run.